jundalisay/superb/content/en/research/chau-ju-kua/chun-fan-chi/08-thailand.md

 - the su (variety of gharu-wood) incense, ebony, camphor, elephants' tusks, and rhinoceros horns.

 The foreign traders barter them for:
-- silk parasols,
+- silk parasols
-- kittysols,
+- kittysols
 - silks
 - samshu
 - rice
 - salt
 - sugar
-- porcelain basins,
+- porcelain basins
 - heavy articles
-- bowls made of gold and silver.
+- bowls made of gold and silver

 Similar to Chaiya are:
 - Jiloting